cs3041-18b/cs3041-18b.github.io/designs/datavis_assn.md

     - Users testing your prototypes (remember to take these!)
   - Both of your designs should be hosted on WPI's servers with publicly accessible links.
 These links should be clearly included into your design reflection.

+One of the most important outcomes of this class is thinking about the ideation, prototyping, and user-testing testing processes.
+For your final individual project, you'll be required to distill your thoughts on these areas into a coherent design philosophy.
+Start writing about this as much as possible now and you'll have less work later!

 -------------------
 ## Some Tech Tips
 Here are some helpful tips getting started on creating a visualization project for the web.